Accessibility statement

 1. How accessible is UCA?

-The university's websites are partially compliant with the WCAG 2.1 AA guidelines.
-We are aware that some parts of UCA’s websites are not fully accessible and these areas are as follows:
+The university's websites are partially compliant with the WCAG 2.2 AA guidelines.
+We are aware that some parts of UCA’s websites are not fully accessible and these areas are listed in section 8 of this webpage.

 2. Feedback and contact information